an ongoing initiative for site-specific sound

 How can engagement with place challenge colonialist, anthropocentric aesthetics, expanding what sound art can be?
 Conversely, how can sound art activate overlooked possibilities within a place, opening up space for the construction of decolonial, multispecies, post-capitalist futures?

 These questions inform our approach to presenting and commissioning site-specific sound.
-Building on past site-specific sound projects, IN PLACE will present a large-scale site-specific sound project each summer.
+Building on past site-specific sound projects, IN PLACE will regularly present large-scale site-specific sound project.
 IN PLACE’s first project will feature the overdue world premiere David Dunn’s (nearly eponymous) PLACE, an important but overlooked early site-specific sound work from 1975.
 The work blurs distinctions between musical and environmental sound, in turn suspending binary oppositions like nature/culture and matter/spirit and opening possibilities for multi-species, post-anthropocentric community.
-In future years, IN PLACE will commission new works by artists from historically marginalized social groups, examining intersecting antagonisms–environmental destruction, corporate exploitation, racism, colonialism, classism, and more–that overdetermine place in the American rustbelt.
+In future projects, IN PLACE will commission new works by artists from historically marginalized social groups, examining intersecting antagonisms–environmental destruction, corporate exploitation, racism, colonialism, classism, and more–that overdetermine place in the American rustbelt.